tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Whiteboard design session/WDS student guide - Implementing Azure Virtual Desktop in the enterprise.md

 4. Connections between the cloud and existing data centers must be secure and reliable to support their requirements.
 How will this be addressed and monitored?

-5. Contoso Healthcare has made a substantial capital investment in their current data centers that they do not want to decommission.
-So would like to leverage existing infrastructure where possible.
+5. Contoso Healthcare has made a substantial capital investment in their current data centers they do not want to decommission.
+Leverage existing infrastructure where possible is important.

 ### Infographic for common scenarios